Indu Mitha: Career

 In the years following her husband's retirement, Mitha began teaching Bharatnatyam in Lahore.
 Her first position was at the Lahore Grammar school, where she became a celebrated dance teacher.
 Her students and she were even able to put on a full-on performance at the end of her first teaching sojourn.

-Her early performances were at private all-women parties, military functions, and Red Cross charity shows or in front of the All Pakistan Women's Association.
-She now does one show a year for private audiences, mostly all-women groups, due to the heightened atmosphere linked to the increasing Islamization in Pakistan.
+Her early performances were at private all-women parties, military functions, Red Cross charity shows or in front of the All Pakistan Women's Association.
+She later did one show a year for private audiences, mostly all-women groups, due to the atmosphere linked to the increasing Islamization in Pakistan.

 Mitha ran an academy/school "Mazmoon e Shauq" to teach classical dance where she taught many students like Amna Mawaz Khan.

 Adaptations

-To suit Pakistani cultural and religious norms, Mitha has altered the performance and style of the Bharatnatyam she teaches.
-She has composed Bharatnatyam songs in Urdu, due to her lack of understanding of Tamil, Telugu or Sanskrit, the three languages Bharatnatyam songs are traditionally composed in.
+To suit Pakistani cultural and religious norms, Mitha altered the performance and style of the Bharatnatyam she taught.
+She composed Bharatnatyam songs in Urdu, due to her lack of understanding of Tamil, Telugu or Sanskrit, the three languages Bharatnatyam songs are traditionally composed in.